About SPēD Certification

 The ISOC is ideal for DoD, Industry, and federal members under the National Industrial Security Program (NISP).
 You must be a certificant of the SFPC to participate.

-The APC is required for all Personnel Security Adjudicators in the DoD Consolidated Adjudication and DoD Intelligence Community Central Adjudication Facilities, and personnel security adjudicators employed by an agency accepted to participate in the program.
+The APC is required for all Personnel Security Adjudicators in the DoD Consolidated Adjudications and DoD Intelligence Community Central Adjudication Facilities, and personnel security adjudicators employed by an agency accepted to participate in the program.

 The DPAPC provides the recognition and official record of an individual's demonstrated understanding and application of occupational and technical knowledge, skills, and expertise necessary to proficiently perform essential due process adjudicator tasks (i.e., writing SORs, evaluating responses to SORs, recommending eligibility determinations or other functions following evaluation of responses to SORs).

 Cyber Standards for Security Practitioners

 In 2016, the DoD Security Training Council approved cyber standards for inclusion in the DoD Security Skill Standards (DS3), which documents and codifies the DoD's expectations of what a security practitioner needs to know and be able to do protect its assets.
 They concurrently approved changes to the learning objectives for the Security Fundamentals Professional Certification and the Security Asset Protection Professional Certification assessments, which will be integrated on October 2, 2017.
 For more information, please review this Fact Sheet .